In this article, you will learn:

 Using Aggregate Functions

-- Use these functions for retrieving summary information from a table instead of retrieving the entire table and then operating on its recordset.
+- Use these functions ftorretrievesummary information from a table instead of retrieving the entire table and then operating on its recordset.

 -